-We feature some of Theory and Practice in Teacher Education’s (TPTE) newest faculty, staff, graduate students and alumni who tell us about their impressions of studying and working in TPTE.
+We feature some of Theory and Practice in Teacher Education’s (TPTE) faculty, staff, graduate students and alumni who tell us about their impressions of studying and working in TPTE.

 Where did you live prior to coming to the University of Tennessee, Knoxville (UTK)?